akourm910e/Biologie_Structurale/README.md

 # The Fast Fourier Transform

+Here you can find the link to our Github containing further information : https://github.com/Nine-s/Biologie_Structurale

 ## Introduction

 Jean Baptiste Joseph Fourier is a XIXth century mathematician known for his work about warm propagation.
 His study leads him to transform any function of a variable in a series of periodic functions (Fourier series).[^FOU1822] Even if his work is uncomplete, this has been a breakthrough and it is just later, thanks to Joseph Louis Lagrange and Peter Gustav Lejeune Dirichlet, that the Fourier Transform became what we currently know.
 The Fourier Transform is now a powerfull tool in image processing.
 It converts images from their spacial domain to the frequential domain without loss of information.
 The Fast Fourier Transform (FFT) algorithm computes the Discrete Fourier Transform (DFT) which is a mathematical tool revealing periodicity in data.
 The DFT is used in many domains and is quite slow to compute.
 The improvement of the FFT is to compute it more efficiently : *N^2* operations in DFT and *nlogn* operations for FFT.